redjax/Crvrs-SaltStack/README.md

 Repository for learning [SaltStack](https://saltproject.io).
 This repository is a mix of dev/learning modules, and live/production Salt resources.

+The included [`salt-ctrl`](./salt-ctrl/) is a Python utility for generating scripts to run on master/minion nodes.
+Over time it may grow to more complex operations like copying/executing the scripts on the remote.

 ## Notes

 ### Port requirements